diegotg2000/LargeDataProject/README.md

 The code is designed to create a web application using Dash, a Python framework for building analytical web applications.
 The application displays a scatter/bar plot of the average sentiment per cluster based on data loaded from a CSV file called *'predictions.csv'*.
 The data is updated in real-time.

 The layout of the app is defined using HTML and CSS styles.
-It includes a title, a button to reload the data, and a scatter plot.
+It includes a title, a button to reload the data, the titles of the best and worst news and a scatter plot.
 The scatter plot is created using the dcc.Graph component from Dash Core Components and is assigned the ID *'sentiment-per-cluster'*.

-We define a callback function to update the bar/scatter plot when the reload button is clicked.
-The callback function takes the number of clicks on the reload button as an input and outputs an updated bar/scatter plot based on the updated data from the CSV file.
-The function calculates the average sentiment per cluster using the Pandas groupby function and creates a scatter plot using the Plotly Express library.
+We define a callback function to update the scatter plot and the titles of the best/worst articles when the reload button is clicked.
+The callback function takes the number of clicks on the reload button as an input and outputs updated versions of the graph and the titles based on the updated data from the CSV file.
 The scatter plot is customized to show different colors for each cluster and is updated with a new title and axis labels.

 The app is run on a local server using the app.run_server() function with host, debug, and port settings.
 The app can be accessed through a web browser at the specified port.

-**NOTE:** To run the visualizations, you need to specify the correct port in the code.
-If you indicate -p 8050:8050 when creating docker container, you should specify 8050 in the script.

  <img width="1427" alt="Screenshot 2023-05-01 at 10 48 23 AM" src="https://user-images.githubusercontent.com/118912928/235431144-6122884e-be74-43f1-a38a-00c0a2e2706d.png">
 <img width="1414" alt="Screenshot 2023-05-01 at 10 48 12 AM" src="https://user-images.githubusercontent.com/118912928/235431152-5ec7167f-5d32-42c0-a45f-5804e675209a.png">